flea2003/TrackAnomalyDetection/backend/README.md

 The data is persistently stored on disk in the structure of so-called segments.
 You can delete them through the [web console](http://localhost:8888/unified-console.html#segments).

 You can find a more extensive list of supervisors' API at on the official [website](https://druid.apache.org/docs/latest/api-reference/supervisor-api/).

-Note: It is enough to run this configuration command only once.
-Even after closing the database and opening it again, it will continue to ingest data from the same topic.

-Also, the consumed data is deeply stored(stored on the disk) every hour with the current configuration, so if a crash happens, at most one hour of ship data will be lost from the database.

-It is worth noting that Druid reads the data from the topic by considering its offset.
-In other words, if the topic is deleted and the details are re-written from the offset `0`, Druid will simply overwrite the processed ship details.

 ### Kafka